wondrousWebWorks/portfolio/README.md

 ##### User Story E

-*"As a prospective customer, I want to be able to contact the developer so that I can discuss them working on a project for me."*
+*"As a prospective customer, I want to be able to contact the developer so that I can discuss them working on a project for/with me."*

 #### Site Owner Goals

 - Deliver on User Stories as far as possible
 - Gain the interest of prospective employers or customers
-- Create an ADMIN page which allows carrying out CRUD (Create, Read, Update, Delete) operations)
+- Create an ADMIN page which allows carrying out CRUD (Create, Read, Update, Delete) operations
-- Create a site that is future proof and allows for the addition of additional skills, projects, blog posts, education and work experience
+- Create a site that is future proof and allows for the addition of additional skills, projects, blog posts, qualifications and work experience

 ### Design Choices

-I decided on using a dark theme with a selection of bright colours to provide good contrast and reduce eye strain for users and the site admin.
-The design is simple with good spacing so that the various sections of the portfolio would stand out and be visualy striking in itself where required.
+I decided to use a dark theme with a selection of bright colours to provide good contrast and reduce eye strain for users and the site admin.
+The design is simple with good spacing so that the various sections of the portfolio would stand out and be visually striking in itself where required.

 #### Fonts

-In order to fit the fantasy nature of the game, unconventional fonts were selected from **Google Fonts**.
-The selected fonts have to be slighty quirky and more cartoony in design, while still being legible.
-Sample phrases featured in the game were entered in **Google Fonts** to see how they were displayed.
-Ultimately, the fonts below were selected to be used in clearly defined areas in the game.
+The following fonts were taken from [Google Fonts](https://fonts.google.com/) and are reported to used together frequently.

-- [Baloo 2](https://fonts.google.com/specimen/Baloo+2?query=Baloo+2) - used for all headings as well as links in the navbar
+- [Baloo 2](https://fonts.google.com/specimen/Baloo+2?query=Baloo+2) - used for all headings as well as links in the navigation bar (navbar)
 - [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=roboto+slab) - used for all text which is not a heading or a link in the navbar

 #### Icons

 At first an effort was made to use Materialize icons only, but it soon became apparent that they were too limited to meet design expectations.
-As such, all icons were taken from either [Materialize](https://materializecss.com/) or [Font Awesome](https://fontawesome.com/).
+As such, all icons were taken from [Font Awesome](https://fontawesome.com/).

 #### Images

 The image for the **Hero** shot in the site header was taken from [PNGTREE](https://pngtree.com/) and chosen because it complements the site's chosen colour scheme.
 Images for **Blog** entries were taken from [Pexels](https://www.pexels.com/) and selected to portray the general topic of each blog.
-Project images were taken from [Am I Responsive?](http://ami.responsivedesign.is/) to show a responsive layout for each project.
+Project images were generated using [mockDrop](https://mockdrop.io/).
 The **wondrousWebWorks()** logo was created by me.

 #### Colours

 ![alt text](https://res.cloudinary.com/wondrouswebworks/image/upload/v1589668312/wondrousWebWorks/wondrousWebWorks-color-palette.png "wondrousWebWorks() colour palette")

- **Eerie black** (*#1c1c1c* in hex) was chosen as background colour for the site body as the site was designed to be displayed in "dark mode".
-In order to make text legible, **#f7f7f7** was chosen as text colour.
+ **Eerie black** (*#1C1C1C* in hex) was chosen as background colour for the site body as the site was designed to be displayed in "dark mode".
+In order to make text legible, **#F7F7F7** was chosen as text colour.
 All other colours were taken from the South African flag and named by me; a subtle homage to my origin.
 See below for more details.
 All colours complement each other very well, and provide a good level of contrast to increase legibility and highlight various areas of the page.

 ##### #1C1C1C (Eerie Black)